Missing and Murdered Indigenous Women, Girls, and Two-Spirit People

-TCU is happy to announce that the Missing and Murdered Indigenous Women’s scholarship is now accepting applications for the 2020-21 academic year.
-Any TCU undergraduate student can apply and the recipient will receive an award of up to $5000 for the 2020-21 academic year.
-Application deadline is Aug.
-1, 2020.
-The application can be downloaded from the Special Eligibility Scholarships portion of TCU’s Scholarships & Financial Aid webpage or here: 20-21 MMIW Scholarship App.
-Applications must be submitted through the TCU Financial Aid portal in PDF format.
+TCU is happy to announce that the Missing and Murdered Indigenous Women’s Scholarship is now accepting applications for the 2021-21 academic year.
+Any TCU undergraduate student can apply and the recipient will receive an award of up to $5000 for the 2021-22 academic year.
+The application deadline is June 1, 2021.
+The application can be downloaded from the Special Eligibility Scholarships portion of TCU’s Scholarships & Financial Aid webpage or using the link via Horned Frog Scholar Search: Applications must be submitted through the TCU Financial Aid portal in PDF format.

 Given that Indigenous women, girls, and two-spirit people of the United States and Canada suffer from disproportionately and overwhelmingly high rates of violence, the Missing and Murdered Indigenous Women’s Scholarship seeks to honor missing and murdered Indigenous women, girls, and two-spirit people and raise awareness about this issue, educate future leaders who will address this and other Native American issues, and provide financial support to undergraduate students at Texas Christian University who demonstrate commitment to these issues.

-Please help us make students aware of this scholarship by distributing the announcement and application.
+Please help us make students aware of this scholarship by distributing the announcement and application links.

 2019-2020 Award Winner: Angel Guyton

 The 5th Annual Native American and Indigenous Peoples Day (NAIPD) Symposium, October 4, 2021, will be dedicated to the theme “Missing and Murdered Indigenous Women, Girls, and Two-Spirit People: From Action to Awareness.”
 The keynote address will be delivered by Annita Luchessi.
 Annita Lucchesi is Executive Director of Sovereign Bodies Institute, a research institute dedicated to community-engaged research on gender and sexual violence against Indigenous people.
 Sovereign Bodies Institute (SBI) builds on Indigenous traditions of data gathering and knowledge transfer to create, disseminate, and put into action research on gender and sexual violence against Indigenous people.